ssp5361/Mini-Astro-workshop/README.md

 ## Creating a Git account
 To access materials, follow and work through this workshop lectures and exercises, you need to create a github or bitbucket account.
 Please make your account today either on Github at [link](https://github.com/) or on bitbucket at [link](https://bitbucket.org/product/) using some email address.

+## Install Git, SSH and other tools on your laptop
+# git
+Please make sure git is installed on your laptop.
+You can check this by typing 'git --version' on your terminal.
+If it's not installed, open the terminal and please follow these instructions:

+On Ubuntu or Debian:
+`$ sudo apt update`
+`$ sudo apt install git`
+On MacOS:
+`$ xcode-select --install`

+For more details on how to install and configure your git on different OS plaforms, please refer to this [link](https://www.digitalocean.com/community/tutorials/how-to-contribute-to-open-source-getting-started-with-git) and the [other](https://www.atlassian.com/git/tutorials/install-git)

+# SSH
+Please make sure SSH is installed on your laptop.
+You can check this by typing 'sudo systemctl status ssh' on your terminal.
+If it's not installed, open the terminal and please follow these instructions:

+On Ubuntu or Debian:
+`$ sudo apt update`
+`$ sudo apt install openssh-server`
+More details on ssh on Ubuntu, please refer to this [link](https://linuxize.com/post/how-to-enable-ssh-on-ubuntu-18-04/)

+On MacOS:
+Firstly, please install 'brew' (a package installer on mac, which eases your job of installing new software), using the follow command:

+For MacOS Catalina, macOS Mojave, and MacOS Big Sur:
+`$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`

+For macOS High Sierra, Sierra, El Capitan, and earlier:
+`$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+Then install ssh using:
+`$ brew install ssh`
+More details on HOMEBREW can be found at [link](https://brew.sh/)

+# wget
+It's a command used for downloading various types of files to your laptop.

+On Ubuntu or Debian:
+It should come pre-installed.

+On MacOS:
+`$ brew install wget`

 # Workshop Instructions
 * Day 1 (September 19th 5:30pm-6:45pm IST)